michaelmusty/.dotfiles/IDEAS.md

 *   I can probably get rid of all that nasty templated shell by writing something that wraps around td(1df) and generates shell script to run, and calls that via `eval`.
+*   The BigFileMeasures() function in .vim/config/bigfile.vim should maybe be a self-contained plugin rather than a config subfile.